Best Free Keyword Research Tools You Should Be Using

-Finding the right keywords is now made easier thanks to keyword research tools out there.
+Finding the right keywords is now made easier thanks to free keyword research tools out there.
 You will find a lot of them, some are free while others not.
-We compiled here some of the best keyword research tools to help your business.
+We compiled here some of the best free keyword research tools to help your business.
 We used many of them, and we bet that you will find any of these tools easy to use.
 Here we go.

 This tool has a clean and minimalist interface.
 It has a feature called ‘Saved Suggestions’, where you can save your favorite keyword ideas.
 That feature is particularly useful if you are monitoring a particular topic or trend.

 This tool churns out results really fast, but the hallmark of Soovle is that it scrapes suggested keywords not only from Google and Bing, but also from Wikipedia, YouTube, Yahoo, and Amazon.
 Note that there are significant numbers of people who also make queries from those sites.
 Now you can choose to use keywords that your competitors don’t know about.

 This search tool proclaims that it is ’the industry's only keyword and research platform that was developed by affiliate marketers FOR affiliate marketers.‘ It is a powerful tool, being able to provide lots of keyword ideas from Google and Bing, and it does provide unique results not seen in other tools.